-Earnings available for distribution is a non-GAAP measure and is defined as GAAP net income excluding unrealized gains or losses on financial instruments carried at fair value with changes in fair value recorded in earnings, realized gains or losses on the sales of investments, gains or losses on the extinguishment of debt, interest expense on long term debt, changes in the provision for credit losses, and transaction expenses incurred.
+Earnings available for distribution is a non-GAAP measure and is defined as GAAP net income excluding unrealized gains or losses on financial instruments carried at fair value with changes in fair value recorded in earnings, realized gains or losses on the sales of investments, gains or losses on the extinguishment of debt, interest expense on long term debt, changes in the provision for credit losses, other gains or losses on equity investments, and transaction expenses incurred.
 In addition, stock compensation expense charges incurred on awards to retirement eligible employees is reflected as an expense over a vesting period (36 months) rather than reported as an immediate expense.

-As defined, Earnings available for distribution is the economic net interest income, as defined previously, reduced by compensation and benefits expenses (adjusted for awards to retirement eligible employees), general and administrative expenses, servicing and asset manager fees, income tax benefits or expenses incurred during the period, as well as the preferred dividend charges.
-We view Earnings available for distribution as a consistent measure of our investment portfolio's ability to generate income for distribution to common stockholders.
-Earnings available for distribution is one of the metrics, but not the exclusive metric, that our board of directors uses to determine the amount, if any, of dividends on our common stock.
-In addition, Earnings available for distribution is different than REIT taxable income and the determination of whether we have met the requirement to distribution.
-Therefore, Earnings available for distribution as a REIT is not based on Earnings available for distribution.
-Therefore, Earnings available for distribution of our ability to pay dividends, or as a proxy for the amount of dividends we may pay, because Earnings available for distribution excludes certain interact the impact of the amount of dividends we may pay, because Earnings available for distribution excludes certain impacts on a dear for the amount of dividends we may pay, because Earnings available for distribution excludes certain impacts and the determined the impact of the amount of dividends we may pay. items that impact our cash needs.
+Earnings available for distribution is the Economic net interest income, as defined previously, reduced by compensation and benefits expenses (adjusted for awards to retirement eligible employees), general and administrative expenses, servicing and asset manager fees, income tax benefits or expenses incurred during the period, as well as the preferred dividend charges.

+We view Earnings available for distribution as one measure of our investment portfolio's ability to generate income for distribution to common stockholders.
+Earnings available for distribution is one of the metrics, but not the exclusive metric, that our Board of Directors uses to determine the amount, if any, of dividends on our common stock.
+Other metrics that our Board of Directors may consider when determining the amount, if any, of dividends on our common stock include (among others) REIT taxable income, dividend yield, book value, cash generated from the portfolio, reinvestment opportunities and other cash needs.
+In addition, Earnings available for distribution is different than REIT taxable income and the determining of whether we have met the requirement to distribute at least 90% of our annual REIT taxable income (subject to certain adjustments) to our stockholders in order to maintain qualification as a REIT is not based on Earnings available for distribution adjustments) to our REIT taxable income, a guaranty of our ability to pay dividends, or as a proxy for the amount of dividends we may pay.
 We believe Earnings available for distribution as described above helps us and investors evaluate our financial performance period over period without the impact of certain transactions.
-Therefore, Earnings available for distribution should not be viewed in isolation and is not a substitute for net income or net income per basic share computed in accordance with GAAP.
-In addition, our methodology for calculating Earnings available for distribution may differ from the methodologies employed by other REITs to calculate the same or similar supplemental performance measures, and accordingly, our Earnings available for distribution may not be comparable to the Earnings available for distribution reported by other REITs.
+Therefore, Earnings available for distribution should not be viewed in isolation and is not a substitute for net income per basic share computed in accordance with GAAP.
+In addition, our methodology for calculating Earnings available for distribution may differ from the methodologies employed by other REITs to calculate the same or similar supplemental performance measures, and accordingly, our Earnings available for distribution may not be comparable to the Earnings available for distribution end to the restribution restribution for distribution may on the comparable to the Earnings available for distribution restributed above helps us and investors evaluate our financial performance period over period without the impact of c